wlmoi/wlmoi/README.md

-- 👋 Hi, I’m William Anthony / @wlmoi
+- 👋 Hi, I’m William Anthony.
+An Electrical Engineering student from Institute Technology of Bandung.
-- 🌱 I’m currently learning Phyton and C. 📫 @wlmoi on Instagram
+- 🌱 I’m currently learning Phyton and C. 📫 Reach me at @wlmoi on Instagram
 - STEI-R'23, Galvania⚡!

 <details>